Tuesday, January 19, 2021

 The salvation of queen Vaidehi

 The Contemplation Sutra[1] was taught in the context of a tragedy in the royal family of Magadha[2].
-Master Shan-tao[3] who wrote a commentary on this sutra[4] gave a detailed account of what happened.
-As there is no English translation available of his commentary I quote Rev Hisao Inagaki’s summary of Shan-tao’s explanation:
+Master Shan-tao[3] who also wrote a commentary on this sutra, gave a detailed account of what happened.
+As I don’t have access to a good/useful English translation of his commentary, I quote Rev Hisao Inagaki’s summary of Shan-tao’s explanation:

 “Shakyamuni had a cousin, Devadatta, who was greedy for fame and wealth.
 Seeing the Buddha receive many offerings from King Bimbisara, he wanted to take over the leadership of the sangha.
 He first learned supernatural power from Ananda, which he displayed to Prince Ajatasatru; thus he won the respect of the prince and also received sumptuous offerings from him.
 Devadatta then approached Shakyamuni and suggested that the Buddha retire but was rebuked for his stupidity.
 Angered by this, he next incited Ajatasatru to usurp the throne.